Adam-osc/minster/README.md

 **Runtime dependencies**
 - The MinKNOW and Dorado server must be up and running.
-- The current user must have read and write access to the Dorado server socket, and read and execute access to the target experiment's data directory.
+- The current user must have read and write access to the Dorado server socket, and read-write-execute access to the target experiment's data directory.
+  - Read access to the experiment's data directory is required because pyfastx writes its index files in the same location as the FASTQ file being read.

 **Version Compatibility**
 - The versions of minknow-api and ont-pybasecall-client-lib python packages supplied in this flake were tested to work with MinKNOW Core version 6.2.8 and Dorado server version 7.6.8.